scrambleegg7/SelfCar/CarND-Advanced-Lane-Lines/writeup_template.md

     dst = np.float32([[250, img.shape[0]], [250, 0],
                       [960, 0], [960, img.shape[0]]])
 ```

-Following source and destination points are used in `undistort_corners_warp`
+The defined source and destination points are used in `undistort_corners_warp` module.

 | Source        | Destination   |
 |:-------------:|:-------------:|